marda-alliance/metadata_extractors_api/docs/source/index.rst

    apidoc/beam

-Documentation of Datatractor Beam, the reference implementation of the Datatractor API, published at `Datatractor Yard <https://yard.datatractors.org/>`_.
+Documentation of |beamrepo|_, the reference implementation of the Datatractor API, available at |yardsite|_.

-Datatractor :mod:`beam` is a draft Python 3.10 package, which can be used to:
+Datatractor Beam contains :mod:`beam`, a draft Python 3.10 package, which can be used to:

 - query the registry of `Extractors <https://yard.datatractor.org/extractors/>`_ for extractors that support a given file type,
 - install those extractors in a fresh Python virtual environment environment via `pip`,
 - invoke the extractor either in Python or at the CLI, producing Python objects or files on disk.